NirajanKhadka/JobQst/docs/ARCHITECTURE.md

 - **CPU Usage**: Adaptive based on worker count
 - **Disk Space**: Monitors and alerts on low space
 - **Network**: Validates connectivity to job sites and MCP server (port 8931)

+## Worker Pool & Orchestration Controls (2025 Update)

+The dashboard now supports real-time management of job processing workers via a Worker Pool section:

+- **Frontend UI:**
+  - Displays all workers with status, resource usage, and control buttons.
+  - Orchestration controls (Start All, Stop All, Restart All) allow bulk management.
+  - UI updates instantly via WebSocket.

+- **Backend Endpoints:**
+  - `/api/system/start_worker`, `/stop_worker`, `/worker_status` for individual control and status.
+  - `/api/system/start_all_workers`, `/stop_all_workers`, `/restart_all_workers` for orchestration.

+- **WebSocket Integration:**
+  - Backend broadcasts worker status changes to all connected dashboard clients.

+### Sequence Example: Start All Workers
+1. User clicks "Start All" in the dashboard UI.
+2. Frontend sends POST to `/api/system/start_all_workers`.
+3. Backend starts all worker processes, then broadcasts new status via WebSocket.
+4. All connected dashboards update their Worker Pool UI in real time.